>>> def simple_coroutine(): # (1)

 A

-mapping each process number to an active process in the simulation—a generator object representing one taxi.
-This will be bound to a copy oftaxis
+dictmapping each process number to an active process in the simulation—a generator object representing one taxi.
+This will be bound to a copy oftaxisdictshown earlier.

 class Simulator: